 Faith and spirituality can help in the recovery process and be a part of a treatment plan.
 For example, spiritual leaders and faith communities can provide support and reduce isolation.
 However, they should not be the only option.

-For TEENS/PARENTS: Join us with DJ Kenyatta Smith (aka DJ Vader Mixx) from Radio One and local experts from Cincinnati Children’s on Saturday, September 26 at 1:00 pm to Break the Silence, Start the Healing Teen Webinar.
-Register today at https://breakthesilence-youth.eventbrite.com
+Teens/Parents Webinar with DJ Kenyatta Smith (aka DJ Vader Mixx) from Radio One and local experts from Cincinnati Children’s to Break the Silence, Start the Healing Teen Webinar.
+Recording: https://drive.google.com/file/d/1WsQnm9smJuWQuEGUZxDT_UPO1CYCyAK0/view

 THE NATIONAL SUICIDE PREVENTION LIFELINE 1-800-273-8255 (TALK)